hdanniel/ansible-codepicnic/README.md

             type="python"
             title="my ansible console"

-You can try the modules with our [Demo CodePicnic console](https://codepicnic.com/consoles/my-ansible-console-2-1451740901/embed)
+You can try the modules with our [Demo CodePicnic console](https://codepicnic.com/consoles/my-ansible-console-2-1451740901/embed) :
+- Open the console
+- Enter your credentials into the file ansible-codepicnic/playbook-example.yaml
+- Execute the following command:

+    ansible-playbook ansible-codepicnic/playbook-example.yaml -M ansible-codepicnic/ -i ansible-codepicnic/hosts-example